-These principles apply to the care of nearly any broken bone--and for a good reason.
-However, when it comes to healing the sternum, there are actually some crucial differences.
+These principles apply to the care of nearly any broken bone, and for a good reason.
+However, when it comes to healing the sternum, there are some crucial differences.

 For example, there are some situations where it is necessary to interrupt the blood supply to the sternum, which means that the third principle isn't always being followed.
-This is an important detail because the change in blood supply will impact the sternum's healing time and because this one deviation makes it more important to stick to the remaining principles.
+This is an important detail both because the change in blood supply will impact the sternum's healing time, and because this deviation makes it more important to stick to the remaining principles.